4.14. GUI Automation¶

 4.14.4.
 Controlling the Camera¶

-Controlling the camera is done with the functions TraceGUI.set_camera
+You can control the camera with the functions TraceGUI.set_camera

 The former sets the properties, while the latter one returns a dictionary of the current settings.